Notes on A-infinity algebras, A-infinity categories and non-commutative geometry. I: Introduction

 After that we discuss homologically smooth compact $\A$-algebras.
 Those are analogs of smooth projective varieties in algebraic geometry.
 Indeed, the derived category $D^b(X)$ of coherent sheaves on a smooth projective variety $X$ is $\A$-equivalent to the category of perfect modules over a homologically smooth compact $\A$-algebra (this can be obtained using the results of [BvB]).
-The algebra contains as much information about the geometry of $X$ as the category $D^b(X)$ does.
-A good illustration of this idea is given by the ``abstract" version of Hodge theory presented in Section 9.
-It is largely conjectural topic, which eventually should be incorporated in the theory of ``non-commutative motives".
-Encoding smooth proper varieties by homologically smooth compact $\A$-algebras we can forget about the underlying commutative geometry, and try to develop a theory of ``non-commutative smooth projective varieties" in an abstract form.
-Let us briefly explain what does it mean for the Hodge theory.
-Let $( C_{\bullet} ( A, A ), b )$ be the Hochschild chain complex of a (weakly unital) homologically smooth compact $\A$-algebra $A$.
+The latter contains as much information about the geometry of $X$ as the category $D^b(X)$ does.
+A good illustration of this idea is given by the non-commutative version of the Hodge theory presented in Section \ref{Hodge-to-de Rham}.
+It is a largely conjectural topic, which eventually should be incorporated in the theory of ``non-commutative motives".
+Encoding smooth proper varieties by homologically smooth compact $\A$-algebras one can forget about the underlying commutative geometry and develop a theory of ``non-commutative smooth projective varieties" in an abstract form.

+Let us briefly explain how all that looks in the case of the Hodge theory.
+Let $( C_{\bullet} ( A, A ), b )$ be the Hochschild chain complex of a weakly unital homologically smooth compact $\A$-algebra $A$.
 The corresponding negative cyclic complex $( C_{\bullet} ( A, A ) [ [ u ] ], b + uB )$ gives rise to a family of complexes over the formal affine line ${\bf A}^1_{form} [ +2 ]$ (shift of the grading reflects the fact that the variable $u$ has degree $+ 2$, cf. [Co], [CST]).
 We conjecture that the corresponding family of cohomology groups gives rise to a vector bundle over the formal line.
-The generic fiber of this vector bundle is isomorphic to periodic cyclic homology, while the fiber over $u = 0$ is isomorphic to the Hochschild homology.
-If compact homologically smooth $\A$-algebra $A$ corresponds to a smooth projective variety as explained above, then the generic fiber is just the algebraic de Rham cohomology of the variety, while the fiber over $u = 0$ is the Hodge cohomology.
-Then our conjecture becomes the classical theorem which claims degeneration of the spectral sequence Hodge-to-de Rham.\footnote{In a recent preprint [Kal], D.Kaledin claims the proof of our conjecture.
-He uses a different approach.}.
+The generic fiber of this vector bundle is isomorphic to the periodic cyclic homology of $A$, while the fiber over $u = 0$ is isomorphic to the Hochschild homology of $A$.
+If a compact homologically smooth $\A$-algebra $A$ comes from a smooth projective variety as explained above, then the generic fiber is just the algebraic de Rham cohomology of the variety, while the fiber over $u = 0$ is the Hodge cohomology.
+In this case our conjecture becomes the classical theorem which claims degeneration of the spectral sequence Hodge-to-de Rham.\footnote{In a recent preprint [Kal], D.Kaledin claims the proof of our conjecture.
+He uses a different approach to the cyclic homology theory than we do.}.